Jennelle186/Sales-and-Inventory-System/README.md

 # Getting Started

 This project was created using ReactJS with Material-UI as its main library for the design.
 Firebase was then used as its backend.
+A google drive link is also available for the step-by-step instructions with pictures on how to deploy the system.
+You may go to this link: https://drive.google.com/file/d/1WOHd12aIlEatNaarHFP91bU62LfvB2gr/view?usp=sharing

 ## Available Scripts